 Viking Bay is the main bay in Broadstairs, a delightful horse shoe shaped bay, patrolled by lifeguards.
 It combines a small harbour with some working boats with an active sailing club and fishing society as well as all the usual attractions for a traditional seaside - ice creams, candy floss, a small children's fun fair and a busy cafe.
 It is easily accessible for all now it has a beach lift open daily from Whitsun to the end of September.
 In 2006 Viking Bay received its first ever Blue Flag.

 This is a view of Louisa Bay and as you can see it is just round the southern headland of Viking Bay and can be reached on the promenade.
 It is usually quite quiet, and does have small kiosk.
 At high tide there is little if any sand left here!

 The last of the seven bays, and most southerly, is known as Dumpton Gap.
-If you feel like a walk from here Ramsgate is not far and can be reached on the beach at low tide, or along the cliff top if the tide is wrong.
+If you feel like a walk from here Ramsgate is not far and can be reached on the beach at low tide, but please make sure you know whether the tide is coming in or going out as you can be cut off if you get it wrong, or along the cliff top if the tide is in.